Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Acknowledgments

 \section{Acknowledgments}

 Research supported by Los Alamos National Laboratory under the Laboratory Directed Research and Development program (project numbers 20190005DR, 20200410DI, and 20210116DR), by the Department of Energy Advanced Simulation and Computing under the Beyond Moore's Law Program, and by the Uncertainty Quantification Foundation under the Statistical Learning program.
 Triad National Security, LLC operates the Los Alamos National Laboratory for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).
+M.S.M. acknowledges support from the National Science Foundation through award PHY-2108505.
 The authors thank Jeff Haack for insightful feedback on the manuscript.
 This document is LA-UR-20-24947.